chiefkief/personal_website/README.md

 7/26
 making a small change to readme to see if there are any problems merging and pushing. still trying, well get there soon.

+8/1
+reset the computer, really didnt need to, but something was really wrong with homebrew, gonna do research before just blindly downloading it.